sametmax/django-quicky/README.md

 Conditional rendering
 =======================

-Because I know you like dirty talking and big words...

-You can also declare alternative rendering:
+You can also declare alternative rendering base on conditions, for one view:

     from django_quicky import view